Why Narcissists Don't Change: What the Research Actually Shows

 The "They've Changed" Problem

 Many people in these dynamics have witnessed what appeared to be change.
 The partner who went to therapy for a period.
-The ex who seemed genuinely different in the early months of post-separation contact.
+The ex who seemed genuinely different in early post-separation contact.
 The parent who was better for a while after a family confrontation.

 These apparent changes deserve examination.

 Change under threat is not change.
 When a relationship, living situation, or legal outcome is at stake, high-conflict individuals can modify behavior — sometimes substantially — for the duration of the threat.
 When the threat resolves, the previous pattern typically resumes.
-This is not change; it's performance.
+This is not change; it is performance.

 Symptomatic change is not structural change.
 Someone can stop a specific behavior without the underlying pattern changing.
-They may stop screaming but start using more sophisticated manipulation.
+They may stop screaming but use more sophisticated manipulation.
 They may stop one kind of abuse and escalate another.
-The form changes; the function doesn't.
+The form changes; the function does not.

 Hoovering often looks like change.
 In the post-separation period, many narcissistic individuals present as changed.
-They've done the work.
-They've realized what they lost.
-They're a different person.
-This presentation, occurring specifically in the context of trying to re-establish relationship contact, is extremely difficult to distinguish from genuine change — and the research suggests that in most cases, it isn't genuine change.
+They have done the work.
+They have realized what they lost.
+They are a different person.
+This presentation, occurring specifically while trying to re-establish contact, is extremely difficult to distinguish from genuine change — and research suggests that in most cases, it is not genuine change.

 What Genuine Change Would Require (and Look Like)